-This is a mandatory unit that is externally assessed under supervised conditions.
-You will be provided with a case study two weeks before the assessment period.
+This is a mandatory unit that is externally assessed under supervised conditions based on a given case study.
 During this unit you will have the opportunity to create your own marketing campaign.
 This will allow you to understand every step of the process to give you the opportunity to develop the skills and knowledge you will need to be successful in the field of marketing.
 You will gain an insight into the importance of marketing to business success.